Teenager’s Invention Revolutionizes Solar Power Technology

 TEN-HUT!
 19-year-old Eden Full invented a rotating tracker that allows solar panels to move with the sun without the aid of a motor and won $275,000.
 Pretty cool huh?

 You see, while most solar panels require electric motors to track the sun, Full’s invention uses something else.
 She discovered that by using different kinds of metals and bamboo her tracker would actually follow the sun’s movement without the use of a motor.
 How cool is that?
 And what’s the name of this awesome tracker?
-The SunSaluter
+The SunSaluter, of course.

 But wait there’s more.
 Her tracker doesn’t need a motor, which means it is cheaper to make and buy.
 1/60th of the cost of a traditional tracker to be exact.
 Think $10 instead of $600.
 That’s huge savings.
 Full’s tracker is also increasing the output of solar panels by 40%.
 Plus, her technology is easier and simpler to maintain than an electric motor.
 Did I mention it’s also recyclable?